lewis-010/data-collection-pipeline/README.md

 # The Data Collection Project
 With the amount of data in our lives growing exponentially, data analytics has become a hugely important part of the way businesses and organisations are run.
 Therefore, companies need analysts who can scrape the web for data in sophisticated and efficient ways.
 Web scraping allows data to be collected and collated in specific formats from the internet which can then be used to help make informed business decisions.

-This project will focus on the data collection aspect of a chosen website, [Crytpo.com](https://crypto.com/eea) using [Selenium](https://www.selenium.dev/) and [Chromedriver](https://chromedriver.chromium.org/) to automate the data scraping.
+This project will focus on the data collection aspect of a chosen website, [Crytpo.com](https://crypto.com/eea) using [Selenium](https://www.selenium.dev/) and [Geckodriver](https://github.com/mozilla/geckodriver/releases) for Firefox to automate the data scraping.

 ## Milestone 1
 - The data of interest on the chosen site was key information on the top 50 crytocurrencies by market cap, in particular their name, market cap, price and 24H change.